Towards Vivid and Diverse Image Colorization with Generative Color Prior: More Diverse Colorization Results

 \section{More Diverse Colorization Results}

 In this section, we provide comparisons of diverse colorization with stochastic sampling based method PIC~\cite{Royer_2017}.
 PIC adopts an autoregressive network PixelCNN to model the full joint distribution of pixel color values, by sampling from this distribution, diverse colorizations can be obtained.
 As shown in Fig.~\ref{fig:div_color_1} and Fig.~\ref{fig:div_color_2}, PIC usually generates \textbf{spatially incoherent} and \textbf{unrealistic} colorization results.
-On the contrary, our method does not suffer from these issues.
-Besides, our method could attain smooth and controllable colorizations.
+On the contrary, our GCP-Colorization does not suffer from these issues.
+Besides, GCP-Colorization could attain smooth and controllable colorizations.